1917 |

 more complex encryption.
 There were several

-different version of which one was mounted
+different versions of which one was mounted

 together with a printer in a Samsonite briefcase.